Deferred student loan debt can have a very large impact on a buyer when applying for a mortgage.

 SCARY FACT: U.S. student loan debt is about $1.2 trillion dollars among 40 million people and tripled over the last 10 years.
 This is one major reason home ownership rates have fallen to 48 year lows.

-Mortgage lenders are very concerned because monthly payments on student loan debt will nearly double in the future, which effects a borrowers ability to repay their mortgage loan.
+Mortgage lenders are very concerned because monthly payments on deferred student loan debt will nearly double in the future, which effects a borrowers ability to repay their mortgage loan.

 Student Loan Debt Effects Your Buying Power